jhyot/afm-forcecurve-analysis/README.md

 This software offers a basic user interface for analysis of AFM (atomic force microscopy) force curves and force volume maps from Bruker (formerly Veeco) Nanoscope files.

-It consists of scripts written for [IGOR Pro][igor], a scientific programming and graphing environment by Wavemetrics.
+It consists of procedure files (i.e. scripts) written for [IGOR Pro][igor], a scientific programming and graphing environment by
+Wavemetrics.

   [igor]: https://www.wavemetrics.com/products/igorpro/igorpro.htm